SamuelGreenrod/Prophage_movement/README.md

 * Start -> start coordinate of prophage in assembly
 * End -> end coordinate of prophage in assembly
 * Size -> full length of the contig in bp

+The scripts were tested using prophage coordinates generated using the PHASTER tool (https://phaster.ca/) with draft assemblies constructed using Unicycler Illumina-only assembly (https://github.com/rrwick/Unicycler).

 The R script should be modified (See R script notes) to include your .csv with the prophage coordinates.
 Further, the output bed file name should be modified to include the prophage name.

 # Detecting prophage movement